bcgov/design-system/components/date_input/README.md

 Date input fields allow users to enter an already known date

-### Required
+### Recommended

 ## Last Updated:

 ## Visual Example
 ![Date Input](https://github.com/bcgov/design-system/blob/master/components/date_input/images/date_input.png?raw=true)

-## Requirements
-* This component must be used according the the standard outined in this document.
-Any feedback should be directed to the feedback forum.

-## How to Use This
+## Use This When
-*	Use when users need to enter an easily memorable date
+*	Users need to enter a date

-## Don't Use This For
-*	Dates that cannot be easily remembered

 ## Rationale
 Using three separate text fields is the fastest way for users to enter dates.
 Dropdown options cause accessibility difficulties.

 ## Behaviour

-* Do not auto advance to next input field.
+1. Do not auto advance to next input field.
 This causes difficulties for users relying on keyboard controls.
-* When in focus input field should outline with blue.
+2. When in focus input field should outline with blue.
-* Fields should have error controls such as not accepting more values than required, rejecting false values, and rejecting outlier values.
+3. Fields should have error controls to prevent common user slips such as entering impossible values for dates.

 ## Accessibility
 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features: